tower-rs/tower-http/README.md

 - `AddExtension`: Stick some shareable value in [request extensions].
 - `SensitiveHeader`: Marks a given header as [sensitive] so it wont show up in logs.
+- `SetSensitiveHeader`: Marks a given header as [sensitive] so it wont show up in logs.

 Middlewares uses the [`http`] crate as the HTTP interface so they're compatible with any library or framework that also uses [`http`].
 For example hyper and actix.